Guitx-l/Alchemist_Coders/featurelog.md

 - that wierd aah bug (no timed circle entry)

 ## TODO:

-- coordination between the goalkeeper and the shooter // that too is NOT my primary feature rn
+- coordination between the goalkeeper and the shooter // that is NOT my primary feature rn
-- the push ball bug

 ## WORK IN PROGRESS:
 - lots of little thingies to adjust & sync
+- better documentation

 ## NOT FULLY RESOLVED/IMPLEMENTED/COMPLETELY TESTED:
 - better aim system (anticipation & reaction)
+- the push ball bug

 ## RESOLVED/FINISHED:
 - shooter going out the court